quicwg/base-drafts/draft-ietf-quic-http.md

 sent until the peer is known to support them.

 A sender can close or reset an extended unidirectional stream.
-A receiver MUST torelate unidirectional streams being closed or reset prior to receiving the unidirecitonal stream header.
+A receiver MUST tolerate unidirectional streams being closed or reset prior to receiving the unidirecitonal stream header.

 ###  Control Streams